nanvel/blog/pages/books.md

 - [-] Learn Algorithmic Trading by Sebastien Donadio and Sourav Ghosh
 - [+] Pandas for Everyone by Chen Naniel Y.
 - Jupyter Notebook 101 by Michael Driscoll

-## In progress

 - Chart Logic by R.S.
 Varnes J.D.
+- Hands-On Financial Trading with Python by Jiri Pik, Sourav Ghosh
+- [-] Trading Within the Box by T. Livingston

+## In progress

 - Python 3 Standard Library by Example by Doug Hellmann
+- The Achievement Habit by Bernard Roth
 - RSI Trading by Glenn Wilson
+- Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
 - The Master Swing Trader by Alan Farley
 - Order Flow by Trader Dale
+- Machine Learning for Algorithmic Trading by Stefan Jansen
 - The Options Playbook by Brian Overby
-- Machine Learning for Algorithmic Trading by Stefan Jansen
 - UX Strategy by Jaime Levy
 - Effective Testing with RSpec 3: Build Ruby Apps with Confidence by Myron Marston, Ian Dees
 - Entry and Exit Confessions of a Champion Trader by Kevin J. Davey
 - Domain-Driven Design by Eric Evans
 - Design It! by Michael Keeling
 - Deep Reinforcement Learning Hands-On by Maxim Lapan
-- The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan
 - Data Science from Scratch: First Principles with Python by Joel Grus
 - Data Science for Business by Foster Provost and Tom Fawcett
-- watchOS 2 App Development Essentials by Neil Smyth
-- ZeroMQ: Messaging for Many Applications by Pieter Hintjens
-- Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
-- [Natural Language Processing with Python](http://www.nltk.org/book/) by Steven Bird, Ewan Klein, and Edward Loper

 ## To read

-- The Achievement Habit by Bernard Roth
 - Algorithms Illuminated: Part 1: The Basics by Tim Roughgarden
 - Architects of Intelligence by Matin Ford
 - The Art and Science of Trading by Adam Grimes